Midhurst Grammar School: Academy replacement

 The school grounds (and temporarily the buildings) are to be used for a new school with academy status.
 The local authority brought forward proposals in tandem with a consultation on amending the age of transfer in the area.
 This led to a new academy school opening in the town, taking pupils from the age of 11.

-There was considerable opposition to these plans, and a group of local citizens of the Rother Valley, including many former and current students, formally questioned the plans for many reasons and questioned the fairness of the consultation procedure, citing a "rushed process", particularly considering length of Midhurst Grammar School's history.
-Their campaign is known as "NAME" - No Academy in Midhurst or Easebourne.
+There was considerable opposition to the plans, and a group of local citizens of the Rother Valley, including many former and current students, formally questioned the plans for various reasons and questioned the fairness of the consultation procedure, citing a "rushed process", particularly considering length of Midhurst Grammar School's history.

-Midhurst Grammar School closed on 19 December 2008, with a ceremony taking place in the former River Site Hall, ex-staff, ex-students as well as many of the current staff and students were present as Scott Ind & Chloe Oram delivered the closing speech as last Head Boy and Girl respectively.
+Midhurst Grammar School closed on 19 December 2008, with a ceremony taking place in the former River Site Hall.
 Its replacement, Midhurst Rother College, opened in January 2009.

-The new buildings of Midhurst Rother College will be sited on the river site; work started at the end of 2010 and is due to be completed in autumn 2012.
+The new buildings of Midhurst Rother College will be sited on the river site; work started at the end of 2010 and was due to be completed in autumn 2012.